qball1809/App-Store/Playlists.md

 Selecting a user from the 'Select target user' drop down menu will allow you to copy a playlist to that user.

-> Note: Be careful here also, as you may copy unwanted playlists to your friend/s Plex Media Server.
+> Note: Be careful here also, as you may copy unwanted playlists to your friend/s account.

 ### Buttons